enochiankim/data-engineering-zoomcamp-2023_Final_Project/README.md

 5. Close: Closing price of stock of the day.
 6. Adj Close: Data is adjusted using appropriate split and dividend multipliers for the closing price for the day.
 7. Volume: Volume are the physical number of shares traded of that stock on a particular day.
-8. Company: Name was the FAANG company
+8. Company: Name of the FAANG company
 9. Stock_Symbol: The name of the ticker symbol of the company.

 ## Problem/Questions